Leaderboard

 6 points

-5. When I first started to learn PSP a few years ago it was to improve old photos for my history articles.
+When I first started to learn PSP a few years ago it was to improve old photos for my history articles.
 Then, with Carole and this group, I got hooked on learning more and just playing as a different kind of creative outlet, something removed from words which I deal with all the time in research.
 This type of layout takes minutes to create and serves a purpose when I just want a more personal kind of message to send to someone.
 This time it was made for a friend whose husband of 54 years died.
 I sent a "proper" card (in the mail), but followed up with this.
-I just like that I can do that.
+I just like that I can do that.5 points

-8. Will attempt.
+Will attempt.
 Great granddaughter Annabelle took some pictures earlier this year (she is really a good photographer) and this one really spoke to me.
 My daughter told me that it looked like the Marvel character Groot - but much older.
 So - it became Groot's Grandpa!
 The paper is mine, the bursts are paint brushes, the font is what this challenge is about and I made the solid with an oak bark pattern and colored the shadow brown.
-The frame paper for the photo is from Cassel.
+The frame paper for the photo is from Cassel.4 points

 3 points